-When we’re out shopping for groceries, we know how to compare costs.
-We usually look at price and compare it to the volume or weight of the produce offered, and sometimes it’s even broken down for us.
-But how do you calculate CBD oil prices?
-Is a bigger bottle necessarily going to give you a better price?
+When you’re out shopping for groceries, you know how to compare costs.
+You’ll look at the price and compare it to the volume or weight of the products offered.
+Sometimes it’s even broken down for you.

 A selection of our products